Writer (Volunteer)

 What We’re Looking For

-- Background in journalism, communications, or a related field
+- Background in journalism, communications, or a related field is helpful, but not required

 Bonus (Not Required)